softwaresaved/automated_testing/README.md

 ### Check exit status

-Python's `subprocess.call` command returns the exit status from the operating system.
+Python's `call` function returns the exit status from the command that was passed to the operating system.

-Linux/Unix and Windows both adopt the convention that a exit status of zero means that a command exited OK and non-zero means that some problem arose.
+Linux, Unix and Windows adopt the convention that a exit status of zero means that a command exited OK and non-zero means that some problem arose.

-So, we can check that the exit status is zero.

-We can use a function provided by nose, `nose.tools.assert_equal`, which compares two values for equality and if they are not equal records that the test has failed, along with an informative failure message.
-If a code always returns zero, that's OK, we don't need this check as we will introduce other checks.
+We can check that the exit status is zero.
+We can use a function provided by nose, `assert_equal`, which compares two values for equality, and, if they are not equal, records that the test has failed, along with an informative failure message.

 ```
 import subprocess